 Objectives

-The objective of this applied course is to provide the theoretical and technical context of terrestrial modeling in high-performance scientific computing (HPSC) environments utilizing a stand-alone land surface model, and in combination with a subsurface and atmospheric model.
+The objective of this applied course is to provide the theoretical and technical context of terrestrial modeling in high-performance scientific computing (HPSC) environments utilizing a stand-alone land surface model, and a coupled approach with a subsurface and atmospheric model.

-Utilizing the Community Land Model (eCLM), the course will focus on land surface processes and land surface modeling with an outlook to coupled modeling involving the atmosphere and deeper subsurface.
-The course will focus on using this model in a high-performance computing infrastructure.
-The course will also pay attention to data science aspects of land surface modelling: data management, machine learning and data assimilation will be topics during two full days of the course.
+The course will focus on using the Community Land Model (eCLM) and the Terrestrial Systems Modelling Platform (TSMP2).
+We will focus on modelling and simulation of land surface processes and land surface modeling, and coupled modeling involving the atmosphere and subsurface.
+The simulations will be carried out with these models running on high-performance computing infrastructure.
+The course will also pay attention to data science aspects of land surface and terrestrial systems modelling, in particular focusing on data assimilation.
 The main course topics are:

 - setting up a land surface model and performing simulations in massively parallel supercomputer environments at the Jülich Supercomputing Centre,